consensuslayer/goblinbook/src/zk/gnark.md

 {{ #shiftinclude  auto:../snippets/intro-to-gnark.go:define-signature}}
 ```

 For each rule, we call various assertions on the `api`.
 These assertions are not run immediately.
 Instead we are building a program under the hood, to be run later against actual variables.
-The actual for loop is not part of our circuit either, instead it is just execution each instruction one-by-one, effectively unrolling the loop.
+The actual for loop is not part of our circuit either, instead it is just executing each instruction one-by-one, effectively unrolling the loop.

 ```go
 {{ #shiftinclude  auto:../snippets/intro-to-gnark.go:constraint-1}}